 Maybe it's all natural

-Just like the phenomenon of bud aborting, mother nature may change her mind & decides to drop the fruits as conditions are not supportive or sufficient.
+Just like the phenomenon of bud aborting, mother nature may change her mind & decide to drop the fruits as conditions are not supportive or sufficient.
 We believe she knows it best and what is best for her.

 If you've already checked everything from the soil, the water, the roots, the pests and your plants are doing okay, then it may be too many fruits and the mother plants need to shed some off.
 Don't worry too much in this case.
 It will be okay.